Microbial Sciences Minor

 The Minor in Microbial Science is open to all students in all majors other than Biology.
 Biology Majors should pursue the curriculum for the Concentration in Microbiology.
 The Minor is available to students in all Colleges at Cornell University.

 There is no formal enrollment process for the Minor in Microbial Science.
-Students interested in pursuing the Minor should contact the Microbiology Undergraduate Program Coordinator, Ian Hewson (hewson [at] cornell.edu), to arrange a meeting with a member of the Microbiology Curriculum Committee.
-During this meeting, students will review planned courses with a Minor Advisor in Microbiology (assigned at that time).
+Students interested in pursuing the Minor should contact the Microbiology Undergraduate Program Coordinator, Meaghan Austin (ma857 [at] cornell.edu), to review planned courses to complete the minor.
 Students are responsible for planning their minor program of study in conjunction with their advisor in their major.

-Students wishing to count subjects taken while on study abroad should contact their Minor Advisor, or the Undergraduate Program Coordinator (hewson [at] cornell.edu).
+Students wishing to count subjects taken while on study abroad should contact their Minor Advisor or the Undergraduate Program Coordinator.
 Students should be prepared to provide a syllabus for the course and the name and contact details for the course instructor.
-The Minor Advisor will review the syllabus and contact faculty at Cornell teaching similar subjects to check appropriateness of credit.
-Generally speaking, courses which cover the same material as on-campus courses will be considered for credit.
+The Minor Advisor will review the syllabus and contact faculty at Cornell teaching similar subjects to check the appropriateness of credit.
+Generally speaking, courses that cover the same material as on-campus courses will be considered for credit.

-Students and advisers in other departments should contact the Undergraduate Program Coordinator (Ian Hewson, hewson [at] cornell.edu) if they have questions about Microbiology courses.
+Students and advisers in other departments should contact the Undergraduate Program Coordinator and/or the Minor Advisor if they have questions about Microbiology courses.